What is Freetrade?

 Freetrade is a smartphone/app focused platform, so users can do everything from their phone.
 Currently users can only use Freetrade as a smartphone app.
 Currently, there is no desktop computer version available.

-They allow customers to buy and sell stocks, shares and ETFs via their platform, with no costs for the trades – hence the name.
+Freetrade allows customers to buy and sell stocks, shares and ETFs via their platform, with no costs for the trades – hence the name.
 Compared to some other financial providers, the selection of financial assets that you can trade on Freetrade is limited.
 For example, only UK and US stocks and ETFs are currently available.

 How much does Freetrade cost?

-As the name suggests, the big selling point for Freetrade is that they allow you to make trades for free.
+The big selling point for Freetrade is that they allow you to make trades for free.

 They do however, have some costs, and offer 2 different levels of service: